bshirani/gocryptotrader/cmd/documentation/README.md

 # GoCryptoTrader package Documentation

-This documentation package is part of the GoCryptoTrader codebase.

 ## Current Features for documentation

 #### This tool allows for the generation of new documentation through templating